 This exercise promotes introspection and awareness about the many facets of nutrition, going beyond the physical and into the societal and mental aspects that influence dietary choices.

-Right, that provides even more practical experience!
-So let's modify Exercise 2 accordingly:

 Exercise 2: Client Profile Analysis

 Objective: To practice gathering relevant social, economic, cultural, and psychological data from a potential client and make preliminary observations based on the information.